jscharett/ngx-json-schema-form/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](code-of-conduct).
+This project and everyone participating in it is governed by the [Code of Conduct][code-of-conduct].
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [ngx-json-schema-form@outlook.com](mailto:ngx-json-schema-form@outlook.com).

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by [submitting an issue][new-issue] to our [GitHub Repository][github].
 Even better, you can [submit a Pull Request][pull-requests] with a fix.